-As some Mercury insurance reviews note, these commercials certainly make a customer expect the finest rates available.
-To determine if this is true and if there are other factors making Mercury a great choice for auto insurance, we’ll compare experts’ ratings, customers’ comments, and our own data.
+These commercials certainly make customers expect low prices.
+But are the low Mercury insurance quotes its only advantage?
+We have examined and compared experts’ ratings, customers’ comments, and our own data to find out.
 Check out the rest of this review to see if Mercury might be the right choice for your car insurance.

-Mercury auto insurance operates in 11 states, including Arizona, California, Florida, Georgia, Illinois, Nevada, New Jersey, New York, Oklahoma, Texas, and Virginia.
+Mercury operates in 11 states.
+They are: Arizona, California, Florida, Georgia, Illinois, Nevada, New Jersey, New York, Oklahoma, Texas, and Virginia.
 The company has the biggest presence in the state of California.

-They employ a total of 4,500 workers and more than 8,000 independent agents, who have no obligation to sell insurance of any specific type or relating to any particular carrier.
+They employ a total of 4,500 workers and more than 8,000 independent agents.
+These agents do not have to recommend any specific insurance company.

 However, the company does offer some unique and useful coverage options, like Mechanical Protection.